DigitalPublishingToolkit/TOD51Archiving_Activism/md/04Chapter3.md

 During the *Archive Ausser Sich* conference in HKW in Berlin in 2022, Didi Cheeka, in his talk ‘Reclaiming Nigeria's Audiovisual Archives:
-Result & Prospects’*,* spoke about the issue of restitution of cultural items made about, or made by, formerly colonized people.
+Result & Prospects’, spoke about the issue of restitution of cultural items made about, or made by, formerly colonized people.
 He argues that restitution is not just about artifacts but audio-visual material too that needs to be returned to their country, or countries, of origin so